-1.1 Cheques represent a significant segment of payment instruments in India.
-In the year 2014-15, about 1.20 billion cheques were processed at around 1300 Clearing Houses across the country.
-The Reserve Bank of India (RBI) has been playing the role of the catalyst in ensuring efficiency in the clearance of cheques.

-1.2 The system of MICR cheque clearing requires the cheques to be physically moved from place to place and the time involved in their processing at various intermediate stages increases the length of the clearing cycle of cheques.
+- 1.1 Cheques represent a significant segment of payment instruments in India.
+In the year 2014-15, more than a 1.20 billion cheques were processed at around 1200 Clearing Houses across the country.
+The Reserve Bank has been playing the role of the catalyst in ensuring efficiency in the clearance of cheques. - 1.2 The MICR cheque clearing system requires the cheques to be physically moved from place to place and the time involved in their processing at various intermediate stages increases the length of the clearing cycle of cheques.
 This was also due to the fact that the cheques require their presentment at the branch where they were payable.
 The restraining factor was the Negotiable Instruments Act, 1881 under which the physical instrument had to be presented to the drawee branch for payment.

-The law was amended in the year 2002 paving the way for the presentment of electronic images instead of the physical instrument.
-With suitable amendments (Annex I) made to The Negotiable Instruments (NI) Act, 1881, The Information Technology (IT) Act, 2000 and The Bankers' Book Evidence (BBE) Act, 1891, the legal framework was put in place for the introduction of cheque truncation and e-cheques in India.
+The law was amended during the year 2002 paving the way for the presentment of electronic images instead of the physical instrument.
+With suitable amendments (Annexure I) to The Negotiable Instruments (NI) Act, 1881, The Information Technology (IT) Act, 2000 and The Bankers" Book Evidence (BBE) Act, 1891, the legal framework was put in place for the introduction of cheque truncation and e-cheques in India.

-1.3 The Negotiable Instruments Act defines a 'truncated cheque' to mean "a cheque which is truncated during the course of a clearing cycle, either by the Clearing House or by the bank, whether paying or receiving payment, immediately on generation of an electronic image for transmission, substituting the further physical movement of the cheque in writing" (cf. Section 6 of the Negotiable Instruments Act, 1881).

-1.4 Thus cheque truncation involves the stoppage of the physical movement of the cheque and the replacement of physical instrument by the image/s of the instrument and the corresponding data contained in MICR line.

-1.5 RBI constituted an industry Working Group on Cheque Truncation under the Chairmanship of its Executive Director, Dr. R.B.
-Barman, to suggest, inter-alia, an appropriate model for cheque truncation in India.
+- 1.3 The NI Act defines a truncated cheque to mean "a cheque which is truncated during the course of a clearing cycle, either by the Clearing House or by the bank, whether paying or receiving payment, immediately on generation of an electronic image for transmission, substituting the further physical movement of the cheque in writing" (cf. Section 6 of the NI Act, 1881). - 1.4 Thus cheque truncation involves the stoppage of the physical movement of the cheque and the replacement of physical instrument by the image/s of the instrument and the corresponding data contained in MICR line. - 1.5 The Reserve Bank of India (RBI) constituted an industry Working Group on Cheque Truncation under the Chairmanship of its Executive Director, Dr. R.B.
+Barman, to inter-alia suggest an appropriate model for cheque truncation in India.
 The Working Group submitted its recommendations in July 2003, and suggested a presenting bank based truncation model.
-As a follow up of its recommendations, RBI implemented cheque truncation project on a pilot basis in the National Capital Region, New Delhi on February 01, 2008.
-CTS was fully operationalized in the National Capital Region (NCR), New Delhi on July 01, 2009.
+RBI implemented cheque truncation project on a Pilot basis in the National Capital